 Stronger Economies Together (SET) empowers communities and counties in rural America to work together in developing and implementing an economic development blueprint for their multi-county region that strategically builds on the current and emerging economic strengths of that region.
 Creating, attracting and retaining jobs as a single rural county in isolation from other nearby counties is becoming increasingly ineffective.
 In today’s global marketplace, economic development progress is more likely to be realized when rural, suburban and urban communities work together as a region to assess their resources and then design and implement plans that build on their assets and comparative economic strengths.

 Since its official launch in 2010, the Stronger Economies Together (SET) program has had one goal in mind – to spur a core group of contiguous rural counties to work together in designing and acting on a high quality regional plan that builds on its major economic assets.
-With major funding provided by USDA Rural Development and coordinated at the national level by the Southern Rural Development Center (SRDC) at Mississippi State University, SET has emerged as a premier program that helped strengthen the economic vitality of rural regions across the U.S. Today, more than 30 states and dozens of regions have been a formal part of the SET program, and the plans that many of these regions put in place have garnered millions of dollars that have allowed these regions to build a stronger, more vibrant economy for their regions over the long term.
+With major funding provided by USDA Rural Development and coordinated at the national level by the Southern Rural Development Center (SRDC) at Mississippi State University, SET has emerged as a premier program that helped strengthen the economic vitality of rural regions across the U.S. Today, more than 30 states and over 100 regions have been a formal part of the SET program.
+Many of the SET regions have successfully captured over $700 million to support the implementation of their five-year plans, resulting in the advancement of stronger, more vibrant economy for these regions over the long term.

 Regional teams involved in the SET program are introduced to a wealth of information and “hands-on” activities that are designed to help strengthen their ability to successfully plan and implement a high quality regional plan.
 Topics introduced in the SET sessions include: